thingsboard/thingsboard.github.io/docs/trendz/install/windows.md

 ### Step 6.
 Run installation script

-Launch windows shell (Command Prompt) as Administrator.
+Launch Windows shell (Command Prompt) as Administrator.
 Change directory to your Trendz installation directory.

 Execute **install.bat** script to install Trendz as a Windows service.
 This means it will be automatically started on system startup.